The New Texas Law Governing Commercial Truck Accident Claims

 How Does the New Law Change Existing Law?

-In Texas, as in all states, the concept of “respondeat superior” has long been applied in situations where a person caused an accident and injury while on the job.
+In Texas, as in all states, the concept of respondeat superior has long been applied in situations where a person caused an accident and injury while on the job.
 The legal principle of respondeat superior, literally translated as “let the superior make answer,” holds that an employer will be liable for an employee’s wrongful acts where those actions are “within the course and scope of employment.”
 An employer will not, however, be liable when the employee was engaged in purely personal activities, or was in violation of company policies at the time of the accident.
-Accordingly, a person who causes a motor vehicle accident while running a personal errand, or while driving to and from lunch, will not cause his or her employer to be liable.
+Accordingly, a person who causes a motor vehicle accident while running a personal errand, or while driving to or from lunch, will not cause their employer to be liable.

 Because of the concept of respondeat superior, the typical practice has been to join the employer and employee as parties to a personal injury lawsuit and require that the employer provide evidence that the employee was acting outside of the scope of employment.
 Under the new law, the employer may not be a party to the lawsuit until the liability of the driver has been established.